ThoughtSpot uses replication of stored data. When a node fails, ThoughtSpot continues to operate.

 If you notice these symptoms, contact ThoughtSpot Support.

 Node replacement is done on site by ThoughtSpot Support.
-You will need to schedule a maintenance window, since some downtime is required.
+You must schedule a maintenance window, since some downtime is required.
 For more information, please contact ThoughtSpot Support.